Pennsylvania Perjury Laws

 Perjury is a crime constituting a third degree felony.
 This is punishable by up to seven years in prison.
 In addition, under Pennsylvania law, a judge may impose a fine in addition to or instead of the prison sentence at his or her discretion depending on the circumstances of the case.

-Lying under oath can be a serious crime, and the defenses can be complex, which means that you may need a good attorney to help defend you if you believe you may be charged with perjury, or if you have been charged already.
-Find out more with a free legal evaluation of your case from a Pennsylvania criminal defense attorney.
+Lying under oath can be a serious crime and the defenses can be complex, which means that you may need a good attorney to help defend you if you believe you may be charged with perjury, or if you've already been charged.
+Find out more today by meeting with a Pennsylvania criminal defense attorney near you.